-Many D2C purists may say that eCommerce marketplaces aren’t exactly since a seller or brand pays commission to Amazon or Flipkart.
+Many D2C purists may say that eCommerce marketplaces aren’t exactly since a seller or brand pays a commission to Amazon or Flipkart.
 However, practically, it is the easiest D2C business.

 - Most of these marketplaces have the option for you to showcase your brand via listings or brand stores.
 That lets you directly communicate with consumers.

 - You don’t have to spend on advertising to drive traffic to the site.
 You can increase your visibility organically by cracking the algorithm of the website.
-Plus there are PPC ads within which are cost-effective ways to give your brand an initial push.
+Plus there are PPC ads which are cost-effective ways to give your brand an initial push.

 - Ecommerce marketplaces have witnessed an increase of 32% in order volume since 2019.
-Some sellers restrict themselves to just one or two websites due to perceived complexity of multiple marketplaces.
-However, using a software like Browntape, you can fully integrate with marketplaces like Amazon, Flipkart, Myntra, etc. Also, e-commerce platforms like Magento, Shopify, and WooCommerce can be integrated.
+Some sellers and retailers restrict themselves to just one or two websites due to the perceived complexity of multiple marketplaces.
+However, using software like Browntape, you can fully integrate with marketplaces like Amazon, Flipkart, Myntra, etc. Also, e-commerce platforms like Magento, Shopify, and WooCommerce can be integrated.
 A centralized inventory lets you manage your entire business from one dashboard.

 4. Using Social Media

 As a D2C business, your brand needs to take its place on various social media platforms.
 This in turn will benefit your brand’s performance in the market.
 Instagram, Facebook, Twitter, Pinterest, and more can be used.
 By using these sites you will: